superhero/shift/README.md

 This is a module based JavaScript framework using an MVP and event bus pattern.

-This is a only meant to work as an architectural frame.
-It's not meant to draw you away from any framework/library you are currently using.
+This is only meant to work as an architectural frame.
+It's not meant to draw you away from any library you are currently using.
 This merely completes your application with, hopefully, better structure.

 I started designing this when I noticed that my front-end coding often ended up in spaghetti code ones the projects grew.